 Aris grew up with five sisters in sunny Singapore, and is fascinated by unlikely connections between abstract algebraic topology and photovoltaic technology.
-In his pockets of spare spacetime, he wonders about mathematical logic, neuroscience, interpretations of quantum mechanics, and the self-styled 'Total Immersion Swimming' philosophy.
+In his pockets of spare spacetime, he wonders about mathematical logic, neuroscience and interpretations of quantum mechanics.
 He also spends an inordinate amount of time making cappuccinos and cultivating a meditative style of swimming.

 Condensed matter theory in the University of California Santa Cruz is represented by Profs.
 Aris Alexandradinata (myself), Sriram Shastry, Sergey Syzranov, with strengths in strongly correlated and topological quantum matter, disordered systems, and mesoscopics.

 Research interests include the development of a new paradigm for topological metals/insulators, finding their material realizations, and identifying their unique phenomenology (e.g., electromagnetic quantum/semiclassical effects), with an eye toward device applications in sustainable technologies (e.g., photovoltaics).
 Other possible research directions include the interplay of topological matter with new forms of magnetism and high-magnetic-field superconductivity, electron hydrodynamics in solid-state systems, transport in high-temperature superconductors, and the physics of quantum spin liquids.

 Students/postdocs will have the opportunity to collaborate with theoretical materials chemist Yuan Ping and condensed-matter experimental groups led by David Lederman, Arthur Ramirez, Jairo Velasco, and Aiming Yan, in the investigation of topological quantum and correlated materials.
 In addition, the Santa Cruz Materials Center offers further opportunities for inter-departmental collaborations between condensed-matter physicists and materials chemists.